-This policy applies to all persons accessing and using computing, networking, telephony and information resources through any facility of the University.
+This policy applies to all persons accessing and using computing, networking, telephony, and information resources through any facility of the University.
 These persons include students, faculty, staff, persons retained to perform University work, and any other person extended access and use privileges by the University given the availability of these resources and services, and in accordance with University contractual agreements and obligations.
+There are additional requirements for information technology professionals employed by the University who install, manage, and maintain computing, networking, telephony, and information resources.
+These individuals should reference: https://www.luc.edu/its/aboutits/itspoliciesguidelines/security_policy.shtml.
+Activities related to teaching and learning are excepted provided they are segmented from the general university network and do not violate and State of Federal regulations.

 Systems and Resources Covered

-This policy covers all computing, networking, telephony and information resources procured through, operated or contracted by the University.
+This policy covers all computing, networking, telephony, and information resources procured through, operated, or contracted by the University.
 This policy also covers any computing device connecting to and utilizing University information resources.
 Such resources include computing and networking systems including those that connect to the University telecommunications infrastructure, other computer hardware, software, databases, support personnel and services, physical facilities, and communications systems and services.
-Authorized support personnel for high security systems are outlined in the ITS Roles and Responsibilities Matrix and Audit Calendar.

 Information Classification & Protection

 In order to ensure that information about members of the University community is properly protected, all information will be classified in accordance with the Data Classification Policy.
 Information that is classified as Loyola Protected or Loyola Sensitive data will receive additional protections as described in the Personally Identifiable Information (PII) Protection Policies.
-Data deemed PCI-DSS relevant must comply with all PCI-DSS requirements as outlined by the PCI Data Security Standard Version 3.2.
 All Personal Health Information (PHI) must be protected or properly redacted as outlined in the HIPAA Privacy Rule.
+Individuals and departments that require the acceptance of credit card payments on behalf of Loyola University Chicago, will have to adhere to additional requirements and will need to contact Loyola Cash Management for assistance.

 User Training and Awareness